Mihir-Dhore/societyManagementSystem/README.md

 Parent To Child Relationship in LWC
-Scenario:- When User Select Society From the Lookup Input Field from the Modal the it should show the Related Events to that Society
+Scenario:- When User Select Society From the Lookup Input Field from the Modal then it should show the Related Events to that Society

 Parent Component(SocietyModal Screen):
 HTML: